For Admitted Students - Environmental Leadership in Hawai'i

 How to Book Tickets with Different Arrival and Departure Locations

 Depending on your point of origin, the flight to the Hawai’i can be quite long and we recommend that you carefully review travel plans with family prior to your departure to ensure a safe and stress-free journey.
 Hawaiian Airlines flies direct from some mainland cities to Hawai’i www.hawaiianairlines.com/ or with a short lay-over in Honolulu on O’ahu.
-Depending on your point of origin, you may find it more economical and convenient to purchase a round trip ticket to Honolulu with a major airline and then purchase one-way tickets to Hilo and from Kona on Hawaiian airlines.
-Interisland flights depart from a different terminal but there is a free shuttle bus between terminals.
-If you chose to book your flight from your point of origin to Hilo and then departing from Kona, look for a link that says “multi-destination” or “multi-city.”
+Depending on your point of origin, you may find it more economical and convenient to purchase a round trip ticket to Honolulu with a major airline and then purchase one-way tickets arriving in Hilo (ITO) and departing from Kona (KOA) on Hawaiian Airlines.
+For those of you, who are connecting from Honolulu, please allow enough time to travel between the Main Terminal to the Interisland Terminal.
+Students should allow approximately 1.5 hours between arriving in Honolulu and their departure time to catch the WikiWiki, the free shuttle bus, between terminals.

 Airport codes: Hilo (ITO) Kona (KOA) Honolulu (HNL)